pgManage/pgManage/Facts_About_Electron_Performance.md

 ## Do you consider yourself helpful?

-Of course, if someone wants to sponser PgManage we can test a native implementation and if it performs better we'll release it.
+Of course, if someone wants to sponser pgManage we can test a native implementation and if it performs better we'll release it.
 You'll get no argument from me.
-Until that happens I hope you'll give projects like PgManage a try.
+Until that happens I hope you'll give projects like pgManage a try.

 If they are unacceptable for any reason, file an issue and move on if you have to.
 Join us as part of the solution.
-We really do appreciate everyone who let's us know about their experiences with PgManage.
+We really do appreciate everyone who let's us know about their experiences with pgManage.
 I'm sure most other projects do too.

 Thank you for reading.